Lavington Public School

 Years 3 to 6

 Homework in Years 3 to 6 is varied and students will be expected to work more independently.
-A lot of homework will be in English, mathematics and human society and its environment (HSIE).
-However, it can be set across all areas of the curriculum.

 Medication at school